 A process like electrolysis (a way to remove individual hairs by using an electric current to destroy the root) or laser therapy destroys hair follicles.
 You'll need several sessions, and though some hair may come back, it should be finer and less noticeable.

 Your doctor may prescribe medication to help you get pregnant.
-Clomiphene and letrozole encourage steps in the process that trigger ovulation.
+Clomiphene and letrozole (Femara) encourage steps in the process that trigger ovulation.
 If they don't work, you can try shots of hormones called gonadotropins.

 A surgery called ovarian drilling might make your ovaries work better when ovulation medications don't, but it's being done less often than it used to.
 The doctor makes a small cut in your belly and uses a tool called a laparoscope with a needle to poke your ovary and wreck a small part of it.
 The procedure changes your hormone levels and may make it easier for you to ovulate.